 We waited.

-Bobby Herring made his career with diligence, personality, and fortitude.
+Bobby Herring made his career with diligence and personality.
 In 2007, I was his sergeant when he was a detective in the Financial Crimes Task Force, working scams, check and credit card schemes, and bank frauds.
 His work ethic and arrest rate at the task force have never been duplicated.
-Now I worked for him and was glad to be doing being so.
-Most captains make an appearance at the scene, go home and wait for updates, but Bobby was there for the long haul.
+Now I worked for him and was glad to be doing so.
+Most captains make an appearance at crime scene, go home and wait for updates, but Bobby was there for the long haul that night.

-Prudhome went to the office and got on the computer to find names of people who were close to Nordby.
-I drove through neighborhoods near the crime scene looking for the white van reported earlier and saw many that fit the description.
-I imagined all kinds of scenarios, but without more information, it meant nothing.
+Prudhome was in his element on the computer doing research.
+When he left the crime scene, he went to the office and collected a list of people were close to Nordby.
+When I left, I drove through nearby neighborhoods looking for the white van reported earlier.
+I saw dozens that fit the general description and imagined all kinds of scenarios, but without more information, it meant nothing.

-I met Morgan and Lucky coming out of Nordby’s house.
+I met Morgan and Lucky as they were coming out of Nordby’s house.
 We left there and went to several homes in Shreveport looking for his friends but didn’t find any.
-We were running out of leads, so I called the man Dispatcher Joyce Terry told me about when we were at Cameron Park.
+We were running out of leads, so I called the victim Dispatcher Joyce Terry told me about earlier.
 The number was from a phone he owned two years earlier, and it rang repeatedly.
 Just when I thought voice mail would pick up, he answered.

-I called him by name.
+I called his name, and he answered.
 It was the right number.
-I told him about Nordby’s murder, but he already knew about it.
-He was talking to someone from the family before I called.
+I told him about Nordby’s murder, but he already knew.
+He was talking to someone from the family when I called.
 Though Nordby was arrested for committing a battery on him two years earlier, they were still friends.
 He told me Nordby was a good dude, but he had a drug problem.
 I asked him about places Nordby bought drugs, and he told me about a house near the airport.
 He said he would find the address for the house and call me back.

-The quarter moon shone under a clear sky.
+The quarter moon shone under a perfectly clear sky.
 A gentle breeze was blowing.
 The temperature was perfect.
 Midnight was near.
-It was the kind of night you would never know about unless you are doing something out of the ordinary.
-A night like this wouldn’t happen again for 1460 days, and the uncommon task of cleaning up society’s messes had brought us together in a moment of peace to remind us of God’s glory.
-We stood beside our cars and talked about our options.
-It looked like our best option was to go home and wait until someone came forward with information.
+It was the kind of night you would never know about unless you were doing something out of the ordinary.
+A night like that wouldn’t happen again for another 1,460 days, and the uncommon task of cleaning up society’s messes had brought us together in a couple of moments of peace to remind us of God’s glory.
+We stood beside our cars and looked at the moon and sky.
+We talked about our options.
+It looked like our best option was to go home and get some sleep.
+Maybe during the night someone would come forward with a lead.

 I remembered the victim I spoke to earlier and wondered if he found the address he told me about.
 I looked at my phone and noticed two missed calls from him.
 I called him back and reminded him who I was.
-He didn’t have the address I asked for, but he had an idea.
+He didn’t have the address I asked for, but he had an idea that changed everything that night.

 “I been thinking about this.
 Tritta’s been hanging around with a guy who just got out of jail.
 I went to high school with him, and he’s a bad dude.
 His name is Daniel Haire.
 You need to check him out.”

 It was a long shot, but we were at the end of our rope.
-I called Joyce and told her about my conversation with the victim.
-She gave me Daniel Haire’s address, checked her map, and told me Haire lived just off East King’s Highway near the duck pond.
+I hung up with him and called Joyce.
+I told her about my conversation with the victim.
+She quickly came up with Daniel Haire’s address, checked her map, and told me he lived just off of East King’s Highway near the duck pond.

-“Hey Morg...my man just called and told me Nordby has been hanging around a guy named Daniel Haire who lives off East Kings.
+“Hey Morgan...my man just called me back and told me Nordby has been hanging around a guy named Daniel Haire who lives off East Kings.
 You want to go check him out?”

 “Hell yeah.
 We got nowhere else to go.”

-When I pulled up to Haire’s house, Bobby and Morgan were out of their cars.
+When I pulled up to Haire’s house, Bobby and Morgan were already out of their cars.
 It was a nice neighborhood that had been a hallmark of Shreveport for years.
-Unlike the new neighborhoods, there were tall oak trees, live oaks, and magnolias in yards.
-I knocked on the door under the carport so I could see someone coming to the door through the window over the kitchen sink.
+Unlike the new neighborhoods, there were tall oak trees, live oaks, and magnolias in the yards.
+I knocked on the door under the carport so I could see when someone was coming to the door through the window over the kitchen sink.
 I knocked loudly and repeatedly.
 When I stopped, I heard someone fumbling with the door in front.
-I walked around as an elderly man opened the door.
-He was in his underwear with one leg in his pants clearly startled at the late disruption.
+I looked around the corner and saw an elderly man open the door.
+He was in his underwear, struggling to get one leg in his pants.
+He was clearly startled by the late disruption.

 “Sorry to bother you.
 I’m Detective Lieutenant Mickey McDaniel with the Caddo Parish Sheriff’s Office.
 We’re looking for Daniel Haire.”